-According to PPG Technical Bulletin TB-100 and Sherwin-Williams technical data sheets, more than 40% of exterior paint failures within the first two years trace back to one root cause: the coating was applied in the wrong weather.
+According to PPG Technical Bulletin TB-100, ASTM D3924 standard application conditions, and NOAA 2026 climate data, more than 40% of exterior paint failures within the first two years trace back to one root cause: the coating was applied in the wrong weather.
 Blistering, cracking, chalking, and color shift usually are not paint defects.
 They are chemistry reacting to conditions it was never designed to tolerate.

 This deep-dive guide walks homeowners and contractors through the actual science of exterior painting weather in 2026: air and surface temperature, humidity and dew point, wet-film thickness, paint chemistry for latex and oil-based systems, regional climate realities across the U.S., and the ASTM standards that professional painters use to protect their work.